-Except as otherwise provided by law, every member when a question is taken shall vote, unless a majority of the Council for special reason excuses the member.
+Except as otherwise provided by law, every member shall vote, unless three or more Councilors excuse the member from voting.
 Any Councilor shall withdraw themselves from the item being voted on should there exist a direct pecuniary interest in the matter.
 If a member is not ready to vote, the member may request additional time to consider their response and the Council may wait.